It’s easy to feel overwhelmed as a content marketer.

 It’s about ranking first on Google because you created something so good that readers (old and new) love it for eternity.

 Repurposing great content amplifies the reach of your content, and helps to drive traffic from numerous sources and across platforms.
+Your content can be interactive and interesting even if it’s not completely fresh.
 Meanwhile, updating older content tells Google that one blog post is always going to stay relevant.
 That keeps it ranking number one and driving new waves of traffic every week.

 What exactly are the benefits of repurposing and updating my content?